 Kinetic Vision's industrial imaging group has ISO 9001:2015 certification, which is the world’s highest recognition for meeting manufacturing and service standards of excellence.
 ISO 9001 is a quality management standard that helps manufacturers and service providers ensure that their products and services continue to meet customer satisfaction standards while striving to continually improve quality.
 In conjunction with this certification, our in-house quality standards govern machine calibration, technician training, data acquisition methods, data storage and data security.

-Uses of Kinetic Vision's 3D CT scanning services include First Article Inspection, 3D Metrology, Failure Analysis, GD&T Analysis, 4D CT Scanning, Nanoscan, Porosity Analysis, Wall Thickness Analysis and our Reverse Engineering Services.
+Uses of Kinetic Vision's 3D CT scanning services include First Article Inspection, 3D Metrology, Failure Analysis, GD&T Analysis, 4D CT Scanning, Nanoscan, Composition and Porosity Analysis, Wall Thickness Analysis and our Reverse Engineering Services.

 Automotive Oil Filter Quality Study